-Use 2018 IBC and 2018 IEBC as follows:
+Use 2021 IBC and 2021 IEBC as follows:

 - Use IBC, including all published errata, as the building code for DoD, except as modified by this UFC, other UFC, and FC.
-Where a paragraph in any chapter of IBC references a paragraph in a different chapter, the referenced chapter shall be modified as described in CHAPTER 2. - Use IEBC, including all published errata, except as modified by this UFC, other UFC, and FC.
-Where a paragraph in any chapter of IEBC references a paragraph in a different chapter, the referenced chapter shall be modified as described in CHAPTER 3.
+Where a paragraph in any chapter of IBC references a paragraph in a different chapter, modify the referenced chapter as described in CHAPTER 2. - Use IEBC, including all published errata, except as modified by this UFC, other UFC, and FC.
+Where a paragraph in any chapter of IEBC references a paragraph in a different chapter, modify the referenced chapter as described in CHAPTER 3.